New York Identity Documents

 Applicants should submit the following documents:

-5. A check or money order for $55 ($40 processing fee plus $15 fee for one new certificate; add $15 per additional copy) made payable to the NYC Department of Health and Mental Hygiene.
+- Check or money order payable to NYC Department of Health and Mental Hygiene for $55 ($40 processing fee plus $15 fee for one new certificate; add $15 per additional copy).

 Applications should be submitted to: